 http://www.conservapedia.com/Sweden Sweden is a country in Scandinavia.
 The capital city is Stockholm, which is also the largest city.
 Sweden has approximately 9 million inhabitants, with an area of 173,750 square miles (450,000 square kilome

-an imaginary creature represented as a white horse with a long horn growing from its forehead
+an imaginary horse with a long horn on its forehead

 http://www.conservapedia.com/Unicorn The Unicorn is likely purely a mythical beast, commonly depicted as resembling a white horse with a single horn grown out of its forehead.